 For human subject payments use Middlebury’s Research Participant and Gift Log.

 If you’re in an area with smartphone access, free and low-priced apps are available to track expenses.
 The most helpful ones allow categorizing, notes, photos of receipts and exporting of a report for project documentation.
-One example is Expensify.

 Currently all URO awards may be considered financial aid or taxable income.